Aditiya Daffa

-Aditiya Daffa Al-Haqi (born 11 January 2004) is an Indonesian professional footballer who plays as a central midfielder for Liga 1 club Barito Putera.
+Aditiya Daffa Al-Haqi (born 11 January 2004) is an Indonesian professional footballer who plays as a defensive midfielder or right-back for Liga 2 club Barito Putera.

 Club career

 Barito Putera

-He was signed for Barito Putera to play in Liga 1 in the 2020 season.
+Daffa is one of the young players promoted from the Barito Putera U20 alongside Iqbal Gwijangge and Reza Zuhro.
 Daffa made his first-team debut on 4 September 2021 in a match against Persib Bandung at the Indomilk Arena, Tangerang.